Delboy/EatMe/TESTING.md

     ![comments test](assets/images/comments-test.gif)

-    - Checked that if a user tries to edit a comment without being signed in they recieve a not logged in error.
+    - Checked that if a user tries to edit a comment without being signed in they receive a not logged in error.

     ![edit comment error](assets/images/edit-comment-error.gif)

-    - Checked that if a user tries to edit a comment that does not belong to them they recieve a foribiddn access error.
+    - Checked that if a user tries to edit a comment that does not belong to them they receive a forbidden access error.

     ![edit comment error](assets/images/edit-comment-error2.gif)